vaibhavsagar/website/content/blog/data-is-code.md

 >
 > - _Structure and Interpretation of Computer Programs_

+I'm going to try to convince you that data is code.
+Strap yourselves in!

-A cons cell is a way of representing a pair, and it has two operations, `car` and `cdr`, to access the first and second elements of the pair respectively.
+A cons cell is a way of representing a pair, and it has two operations, [`car` and `cdr`](https://en.wikipedia.org/wiki/CAR_and_CDR), to access the first and second elements of the pair respectively.
 In Python, we could construct and access cons cells as follows:

 ```python
 cons = lambda a: lambda b: (a, b)